Bioluminescence, a fascinating natural phenomenon

 The green fluorescent protein (GFP), which has been modified to emit colors at different wavelengths and together with proteins derived from other organisms offers new varieties of fluorescent proteins, already has and will have an infinite number of applications in everyday use in a wide variety of fields, that is, it has great biotechnological potential.

 Since its discovery in 1962, it has undergone many changes; its applications involve all areas of biology.
 One of the areas that have benefited most from the multiple uses of GFP has been neuroscience.
 It has been possible to mark neurons in vivo with up to 90 fluorescent colors, which gives the possibility of visualizing the networks of the neural architecture of the same organism.

-Confinement causes greater bioluminescence on Mexican coasts
+Confinement causes greater bioluminescence

 "There is no record of the periodicity or places where bioluminescence occurs, but the minimal presence of human activity or lack thereof has made it possible for it to disperse to areas where it was rarely seen before, such as several coasts of Mexico," he said.

-Tourism, although it generates economic resources and detonates development, inhibits the growth of marine communities because it contaminates the water, air, and soil, he said.
+It is sad that the coronavirus emergency has shown that human activities such as tourism limit the distribution of species on the planet.
+Tourism, although it generates economic resources and detonates development, inhibits the growth of marine communities because it contaminates the water, air, and soil.

-Finally, he stressed that these phenomena and the sighting of wild animals after quarantine should be an incentive to be aware of the importance of biodiversity, cultural, and natural heritage.
+These phenomena and the sighting of wild animals after quarantine should be an incentive to be aware of the importance of biodiversity, cultural, and natural heritage.
 "It is likely that these days environmental pollution will continue to decrease and more animals will appear in cities; it is time to reflect on what we are doing wrong".